 I wanted perfect breasts, so I got them.
-If I could do it all over again, I would have chosen differently.
+But if I could do it all over again, I would choose differently.

 While I loved the idea of having larger breasts, I couldn’t imagine going through the surgery process to get them.

 I knew that I would either have to have my nipples cut out, removed and put back on, or I would have to be cut at my armpits or under my breasts.
 All of these methods were terrifying to me because I’m a very visual person, and I’d also heard many scary stories from other models.
 I also wasn’t making enough money to be able to afford the procedure, which would cost a few thousand dollars.

 However, one day a dear friend of mine told me that there was a new surgeon in town, and he was using a new technique (TUBA) which required only a tiny cut inside the belly button.
 He also said that this surgeon was trying to build his portfolio and that he could perhaps do it for very cheap.
 So, I grabbed a photo of Carmen Electra and went for a consultation.
 The surgeon explained to me that the procedure would only take about 45 minutes and that I was a perfect candidate for the natural look I wanted to achieve because I had a lot of breast tissue.